 7. Use promotions in your feed for high CTRs and lower costs per conversion: Promotions in Google Merchant Center.

-We hope these 7 expert feed optimization tips push your product feed give you a better understanding on how to approach your data feed.
+We hope these 7 expert feed optimization tips help improve your product feed.
+They should also give you a better understanding on how to approach your data feed.
 If you have any questions or comments, please feel free to leave them below.